jswaff/prophet/README.md

 ## Status

+### 2/6/20
+Added a simple search without any move ordering, and extended the JNI integration with chess4j to include the search.
+The next phase will be to add some basic move ordering, such as trying the previous PV first, MVV/LVA capture scoring and killer moves.

 ### 12/7/19
 Successful integration with chess4j by loading as a static library.
 This was just a proof-of-concept, where chess4j uses the P4 library for endpoint evaluation, but paves the way for using native code for search.